 Autism vs Down Syndrome: Recognizing Unique Characteristics

 Autism Spectrum Condition (ASC) is a neurodevelopmental identity characterized by differences in social interaction, communication, and behavior.
-The term “spectrum” signifies the wide range of experiences and abilities that autistic individuals exhibit, from mild to significant support needs.
-Common traits associated with autism include challenges in understanding social cues, engaging in reciprocal conversations, and managing changes in routine.
-The condition is usually identified in early childhood, although signs may be subtle and become more noticeable as a person grows.
+The term “spectrum” reflects the wide range of experiences and abilities that autistic individuals exhibit.

 Understanding Down Syndrome

-Down syndrome is a genetic condition caused by the presence of an extra copy of chromosome 21, resulting in various physical and cognitive differences.
-It is characterized by specific physical traits such as a flattened facial profile, almond-shaped eyes, and a single crease across the palm of the hand.
-Unlike autism, Down syndrome is not a spectrum condition; affected individuals typically present with a consistent set of features and varying levels of cognitive ability.
-The diagnosis of Down syndrome is usually confirmed at birth or through prenatal testing.
+Down syndrome is a genetic condition caused by an extra copy of chromosome 21.
+It results in various physical and cognitive differences.
+Characteristic physical traits include a flattened facial profile, almond-shaped eyes, and a single crease across the palm.

 Major Causes and Characteristics